UCLA Bruins men's basketball: Season-by-season results

+Postseason results

+Complete NCAA tournament results

+The Bruins have appeared in the NCAA tournament 52 times.
+Their combined record is 116–46.

+NIT results

+The Bruins have appeared in the National Invitation Tournament (NIT) two times.
+Their combined record is 5–1.

 Facilities

 The men's basketball team played in the 2,400 seat Men's Gym from 1932 to 1965.
 They also played at other venues around Los Angeles, including the Pan-Pacific Auditorium and Los Angeles Memorial Sports Arena, when larger crowds were expected for games.

 Pauley Pavilion

 Following UCLA's second championship in 1965, the idea of constructing a new arena to accommodate increased interest in the team was proposed.
 In 1965, Pauley Pavilion, named for oil magnate Ed Pauley, was built on campus and has been the home of the Bruins basketball programs since that time.
 During the 2011–12 season, Pauley Pavilion underwent a complete, $136 million renovation, both inside and out, earning it the nickname of "New Pauley."
 A new attendance record was set on March 2, 2013, when 13,727 fans watched the Bruins defeating the Arizona Wildcats 74–69.